Susan "Sue" Owen '94 November 28, 2018 2:17 PM updated: January 2, 2020 2:41 PM

 Clockwise from top left: 2018 Aggie Musters in Shanghai; Oahu; Loudoun County, Virginia; and Salt Lake City.

-Volunteers are almost always needed, and planning is well underway now for April 2019!
+Volunteers are almost always needed, and planning has begun for April 2020!

 How to get involved:

 Find out if there is usually a Muster in your area.

 Reach out to the Muster chair (if there is one already).